Innovation Happens at the Intersection of Disciplines

-In general, my research interest is in understanding and employing the theory of complex systems and network science in physical and socio-economical applications.
-My research interests are:
+In general, I am interested in understanding and employing the theory of Complex Systems and network science in physical and socio-economical systems.

 What's been going on

 The second part of my PhD dissertation (Analysis of Complete Controllable Domain) is accepted for oral presentation at the Tenth International Conference on Complex Systems (ICCS 2020) hosted by New England Complex Systems Institute (NESCI), Cambridge, Massachusetts.
 My talk title is Distributed and Centralized Regimes in Controllability of Temporal Networks.